openresty/openresty/README.markdown

 This bundle is maintained by Yichun Zhang (agentzh).

-Because most of the nginx modules are developed by the bundle maintainers, it can ensure that all these modules are played well together.
+Because most of the nginx modules are developed by the bundle maintainers, it can ensure that all these modules play well together.

 The bundled software components are copyrighted by the respective copyright holders.